 Now, I'll admit that running multiple lines of audio into my brain is something I'm sort of trained to do.
 I used to do audio for broadcast which involves listening to various competing conversations while mixing a show.
 I was not the best at it, I was at the bottom part of the top rung.
 Or, as I used to say, "Of the very best, I'm among the worst."
 Or, more accurately, "Of those who can do it, I'm the most expendable."
 None of the other (better) engineers ever contradicted me when I said that.

 Anyway, where was I?
 Ah.
 Yes.
 Communication.
 So sweet.
 O!
-That all the director's commands could be delivered like a whispered threat into each person's ear.
+That all the director's commands could be delivered like a whisper

 Now, we can certainly make it easier for me to hear everyone on set.
 Just throw a wireless lav on each actor and having someone mix to a Comtek that goes to me.
 As long as a big ol' limiter is on that feed to me I'd be fine.